How to Decide the Best Time of Year to Visit Japan

 Summer in Japan may not be ideal for those heading to the main island due to intense heat and humidity.
 However, it’s a pleasant time to explore northern regions.

 One of the highlights of a summer trip is the lush greenery throughout the country.
 While Tokyo and southern areas often exceed 30°C (86°F), northern destinations like Hokkaido and Tohoku remain cooler.
 Hokkaido is perfect for summer visits, featuring beautiful spots like Tomita Lavender Farm and delicious local soft-serve ice cream.
-Summer also brings vibrant festivals and fireworks nationwide - here are 10 fun things to do!

 If you're seeking a beach holiday or visiting popular cities like Tokyo and Kyoto, summer might not be the best option.
 The rainy season typically begins in June and lasts until early July, bringing heat and humidity on non-rainy days.
 While air conditioning is prevalent indoors, prolonged outdoor stays can be risky due to the heat.